The Voice van Vlaanderen season 8

 The eighth season of The Voice van Vlaanderen premiered on September 30, 2022 on the VTM television network.
 It was announced in March 2022 that the show's eighth season would be returning in the second half of the year.
 Natalia Druyts and Koen Wauters returned for their seventh and eighth season, respectively.
 Jan Paternoster and Mathieu Terryn, who both founded a band of their own where they serve as a vocalist, joined the show as coaches for the first time, replacing Tourist LeMC and Niels Destadsbader.
 Meanwhile, Laura Tesoro returned for her second season as a coach of the Comeback Stage.

-Louise Goedefroy was announced the winner of this season, marking Natalia Druyts' second consecutive win as a coach.
+Louise Goedefroy was announced the winner of this season on 23 December, 2022, marking Natalia Druyts' second win as a coach.
+With Druyts win, she became the second coach after Jasper Steverlinck to win two consecutive seasons, additionally, she was the first female coach to achieve this.